 Just take note, the Parklands do get busy for the fireworks, (this year South Bank expects over 40,000 people on the day!) so it may be a good idea to catch public transport, arrive early to secure a spot, and wait for the crowds to disperse a little before making your way home.
 Some families also take ear muffs/plugs for younger children that may be frightened by the noise.

-Live Entertainment on Australia Day at South Bank
+Live Entertainment on Australia Day at South Bank- cancelled for 2021

-In 2019, River Quay will be the place to be as it hosts Australia Day on the Green.
-With an amazing line up of quality Aussie musicians, the whole family can listen, dance and chill on the grass from 1pm through to 5.30pm, making it the perfect pre-fireworks show entertainment.
+In 2020, River Quay will be the place to be on Australia Day, as it hosts a special edition of Sunday Social on the Green.
+With an amazing line up of quality Aussie musicians, the whole family can listen, dance and chill on the grass from 2pm through to 6pm, making it the perfect pre-fireworks show entertainment.
 Birdman Randy, The Ivory Street Preachers and special DJ’s will take to the stage to entertain the masses.
 Bring your picnic rug, chairs and a picnic to make the afternoon a little more comfortable!

 Food and Drink on Australia Day at South Bank

-South Bank’s cafes, bars and restaurants will be open per usual on Australia Day.
+South Bank’s cafes, bars and restaurants will be open per usual on Australia Day, but you will have to book ahead.
 That means you and your Brisbane Kids can feast on everything from Mexican to burgers, fish and chips, sandwiches, Asian cuisine, decadent desserts and of course a classic pub meal.
 Remember, as South Bank is expecting lots of families to head along on Australia Day to the Parklands, booking ahead if you have a restaurant in mind for lunch or dinner at would be advised.
 Also, as Australia Day is a public holiday, surcharges may apply.

 Of course, the alternative to eating out is to bring along your own food.
 This is a great option, especially if you arrive earlier in the day to secure a spot to watch the fireworks.
 Pack a picnic basket, games, chairs, picnic rug and esky full of cold drinks and then maybe the only thing you will need to buy is an ice-cream as a special Australia Day treat!
 There are lovely picnic areas and barbecue facilities, but just remember, Australia Day at South Bank is a family-friendly event and so the whole parklands (including the usually licensed areas of River Quay Green, Picnic Island and Riverside Green) will be alcohol-free on the day.